Benefits Available For Grandparents Raising Grandchildren

 Pell grants available through the Department of Education might help grandparents pay some of their grandchildren’s college expenses.

-Federal Pell grants are awarded only to undergraduate students with exceptional financial needs without bachelor’s, graduate, or professional degrees.
+Federal Pell grants are awarded only to undergraduate students with exceptional financial needs who do not hold bachelor’s, graduate, or professional degrees.

 The maximum amount you can get is just above $7,000, but it could be less depending on several factors.